nus-cs2113-AY2122S2/tp/docs/team/alinazheng.md

 to record a performance for a housekeeper that does not exist in the records.
 <br>
 <br>
-Additionally, the `ViewSatisfactionsCommand` and `ViewHousekeeperPerformanceCommand` classes were created to allow the user to view all customer satisfactions and housekeeper performances, respectively, that they've recorded so far.
-While the satisfactions are simply listed in the order that the user recorded them (from oldest to most recent), the housekeeper performances are listed from highest to lowest rating.
+Additionally, the "view performances" command (implemented via the `ViewHousekeeperPerformanceCommand` class) allows the user to view all housekeeper performances, respectively, that they've recorded so far.
+The housekeeper performances are sorted from highest to lowest rating.
 This helps the hotel manager easily distinguish the highest- and lowest-performing housekeepers.
 <br>
 <br>
-Finally, saving the satisfactions and housekeeper performance ratings required the implementation of the `SatisfactionListFileManager` and `HousekeeperPerformanceFileManager` classes.
+**New Feature**: Satisfactions and housekeeper performance ratings are automatically saved.
+This behavior is implemented through the `SatisfactionListFileManager` and `HousekeeperPerformanceFileManager` classes.

 #### Contributions to the UG
 I wrote the instructions for the "Adding a customer satisfaction: `add satifaction`",